ParticularLabs/MultiHosting/README.md

 ## Generic Host multiple endpoint hosting

+> [!WARNING]
+> The approach shown in this sample is not recommended.
+The recommended approach is to have one host and one endpoint per process.

 This sample shows how to host multiple endpoints in one generic host process by using multiple `IHostBuilder` instances.
 When started, the application creates two host builder instances, each configured for a different endpoint that could be using different configurations:

 ```